warbe-maker/VBA-Basics/README.md

 # Basic VBA Services
-A (personal) collection of basic services, collected over a long time,  used in many VB-projects.
+A (personal) collection of basic VBA services, collected over time and used in many VB-projects.
 Some of them [^1] serve my personal common Excel VB-Project development needs.
->Many of the services may raise an [application error][8] when inadequately used.
-See also [Common error handling][7] together with a comprehensive error message `ErrMsg` service is used.
-The used procedures are part of these basic services.
+>Many of the services may raise an [application error][8] when inadequately used which displays a comprehensive error message (see [Common error handling][7]).
+The used procedures are part of these basic VBA services.

+# Installation and use
-All services are provided in the [mBasic][9] Standard module.
-The component is hosted in the [Basic.xlsb][4] Workbook which provided an elaborated regression test environment (bot available for download on GitHub.
+All services are provided in the Standard module [mBasic][9] which may be copied into an VB-Project.
+The component is hosted [^1] in the [Basic.xlsb][4] Workbook which provided an elaborated regression test environment (bot available for download on GitHub.

 # Summary of services
 ## Array services